Constrictor (character): Frank Payne

-Constrictor was identified as one of the 142 registered superheroes who have registered as part of the 50-State Initiative and joined Camp Hammond's staff.
-Constrictor was later revealed to be part of the Shadow Initiative, a black ops version of the Initiative under the command of Henry Gyrich.
-He travels with Trauma and Mutant Zero, two other members of the group, into Madison Square Garden; they rescue Initiative recruits from the invading alien forces called the Warbound.
+Constrictor is one of the 142 registered superheroes who have registered as part of the Fifty State Initiative.
+Constrictor is also part of the Shadow Initiative, a black ops version of the Initiative under the command of Henry Peter Gyrich.
+After his hands are cut off by KIA, Constrictor is given bionic hands and a Purple Heart for his efforts.